-In both of the above situations, the insurer appointed a team of legal experts to help.
+In the above situations, the insurer appointed a team of legal experts to help.
+Depending on the outcome, the insurer also reimbursed the freelancer’s unpaid fees or paid compensation to the client.
 The cost of this was covered under the policy.

-The disheartening thing is that—had either of these freelancers not had insurance—they wouldn’t have been able to afford to defend themselves and would have to fold their business.
+The disheartening thing is that—had any of these freelancers not had insurance—they wouldn’t have been able to afford to defend themselves and would have to fold their business.

 But I work with a contract